ivandoric/olympos/README.md

 This is just empty theme for starting your Wordpress projects, with built in support for **Sass**, **Susy** and **Gulp.js**.

+[Check out the video on](https://www.youtube.com/watch?v=UtZ9LXoJ_YQ) installing and using this theme on YouTube.

 ## Requirements:

 1. [Node.js](https://nodejs.org/)